maks/lca2013-android-appliances/presentation.md

 </pre>

     This is what the code looks like to show the wifi configuration screen.
     I kid you not, its that easy.
-For Java code that is super minimal!
+For Java code that is zen like minimalism!

-Houstin we have a problem!
+Oops...
 ![](wifi-std-1.png)

     But using the public wifi configuration intent leaves us with a problem.